medusajs/medusa/docs/content/medusa-react/overview.md

 The `MedusaProvider` requires two props:

-1. `baseUrl`: The URL to your Medusa server
+1. `baseUrl`: The URL to your Medusa backend
 2. `queryClientProviderProps`: An object used to set the Tanstack Query client.
 The object requires a `client` property, which should be an instance of [QueryClient](https://tanstack.com/query/v4/docs/react/reference/QueryClient).

 For example: